What is Osteopathic Medicine?

 - Today, more than 25 percent of medical students in the United States are training to be osteopathic physicians.

-- Osteopathic medicine is the fastest growing medical field in the U.S., according to the U.S. Bureau of Health Professions.
-The DO population is growing at a rate of about 1,300, or five percent, per year
+- Osteopathic medicine is the fastest growing medical field in the U.S., according to the U.S. Bureau of Health Professions. .
+The DO population has grown 63% in the past decade and nearly 300% over the past three decades

 They consider the impact that lifestyle and community have on the health of each individual, and they work to erase barriers to good health.
 DOs are licensed to practice the full scope of medicine in all 50 states, the District of Columbia, Puerto Rico, and other territories of the United States, as well as in more than 65 countries abroad.1 They practice in all types of environments, including the military, and in all specialties, from family medicine and obstetrics to surgery and cardiology.